Table of Contents

 Rhode Island

-Rhode Island recognizes out-of-state medical patients as long as they bring their physical MMJ card and a government-issued I.D. card, they can access dispensaries in the state.
+Rhode Island recognizes out-of-state medical patients as long as they bring their physical medical marijuana (MMJ) card and a government-issued ID card, allowing them to access dispensaries in the state.
 They can also possess up to 2.5 ounces of marijuana.

 Utah